-Start in one of the small parking lots just past the Visitors’ Center.
+Start in one of the small parking lots just past the Visitors’ Center; if the lots are full, park on Drury Parkway.
 Look for the trailhead with its large wooden signboard next to the Visitors’ Center.
-Crossing the large bridge across Prairie Creek, the trail enters one of the park’s most magnificent redwood groves.
-Continue along the trail until the third intersection, then turn right.
+Crossing the large bridge across Prairie Creek, the trail enters one of the park’s most spectacular redwood groves.
+In fact the entire first mile or so of the hike, which is at its best in the morning light, is especially magnificent.

-The Miners' Ridge trail starts with a climb through a spectacular redwood forest.
-The first mile of this trail, which is at its best in the morning light, is especially magnificent.
+Continue along the trail until the third intersection, then turn right onto the James Irvine Trail, which starts with a climb through a spectacular redwood forest.
 Prairie Creek is one of the few places where such large redwoods can be found on a hillside.
-Most of the trees have a light greyish-colored bark which is less imposing than the darker trees found on the flats — the Prairie Creek uplands have very distinctive colors, light shades of grey and yellowish-green.
+Most of the trees have a light greyish-colored bark which is less imposing than the darker trees found on the flats — Prairie Creek’ uplands have a very distinctive color scheme dominated by light shades of grey and yellowish-green.
 Sometimes on still days the faint sound of traffic from Highway 101 can be heard.

 At a sharp right-hand turn, the trail leaves the old-growth redwoods with surprising abruptness and enters a logged area.
 The contrast between the bright, lush old growth and the dense, gloomy second growth is striking.
 Fortunately, the patch of second growth is only a few yards long and the trail soon enters a spruce forest.
 The air gets noticably cooler as the trail descends through the pine woods toward the ocean.

 Walk north on the wide beach.
 Remarkably, no signs of development at all can be seen, and there usually aren’t any people around except near the campground and Fern Canyon.
 It can be a slow and tiring slog through deep sand, but this is one of the most memorable parts of the trip.

 The trail crosses the creek and continues on the hillside, elevated slightly above the creek valley.
-The woods here have a much different look than the ridgetop redwoods of the Miner's Ridge Trail — darker, lusher, more ancient.
+The woods here have a much different look than the ridgetop redwoods of the Miners’ Ridge Trail — darker, lusher, more ancient.
 Somewhat surprisingly, the redwoods in the bottom of the creek valley are not all that large or dense; maybe the valley is too marshy.
 A plush carpet of ferns covers the ground.

-© 2006-12 David Baselt
+© 2006, 2012, 2015, 2019, 2023 David Baselt